ExplicITConsulting/set-outlooksignatures.com/searchtest.md

                 // You can fine-tune fuzzy, partial, and match options here if needed
                 // For example, to enable fuzzy search with a specific tolerance:
                 // fuzzy: true, // Enables fuzzy matching
-                // For partial search, it's covered by `tokenize: "full"` });
+                // For partial search, 'tokenize: "full"' already handles it.
+                // Highlighting is handled in the search results display.
+            });

             displayResults(results, query);